cmkobel/canhashydrogenaz/README.md

 Using the database used in https://www.biorxiv.org/content/10.1101/2024.12.05.626740

 Based on the fastest available sequence aligner.
 Worked out in Snakemake.
 Published on bioconda.
-Database is preferentially included in bioconda package.
+Database is preferentially small and included in bioconda package.